iposton/angular-fantasy-sports/README.md

 * I used my heroku account token to authenticate Heroku Client.
 I saved it to the config vars of this app as `API_TOKEN`.
 * To set up a node.js express server run `npm i express http path`
-* Install heroku-client to be able to fetch config variables `npm i heroku-client`
 * To encrypt the apiKey (TOKEN) before sending to client run `npm i crypto-js`

 ```ts